w3f/w3f-education/docs/Rust/section3/slices.md

 ## What's happening here?

-The code above illustrates how to construct a basic string slice, as well as return it in a function.
+The code above illustrates how to construct a basic string slice as well as return it in a function.
 To make it interesting, try to pass `name` as a mutable reference - does it work?
 Why and why not?